It's not unusual, as a Christian single woman, to become annoyed with the questions about your marital

-1-Prepare for the Enemy’s Romantic Love Lie
+1-Prepare for the Devil's Romantic Illusions

 After watching the movie, you have mixed emotions.
 You enjoyed the movie, but now you’re feeling as if you are the only person on the